A Nutritionist Weighs In On Our Pumpkin Obsession

 I know fall is officially here when the grocery store aisles turn into pumpkin paradises.
 Pumpkin pancake mix, pumpkin pie, pumpkin spice lattes, and pumpkin everything else line the shelves as soon as the season changes.
 Being constantly inundated with pumpkin foods, candies, and recipes has me thinking — how much do I really know about pumpkin?

 Not much, actually.
 I mean, did you know that pumpkin is technically a fruit?
 Really!
 I asked Mascha Davis MPH, RDN, founder of MiniFish.co and author of Eat Your Vitamins, what else I was missing.
-"This colorful winter squash contains vitamins, minerals, and fiber," she tells Refinery29.
+"This colourful winter squash contains vitamins, minerals, and fibre," she tells Refinery29.
 "It's nutrient dense, but it’s naturally sweet and can be paired with almost any dish."

 Advertisement